mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 WEAPONS

 CARRIERS
-K’kree forces make extensive use of grav-powered weapon platforms, which operate semi-autonomously under the direction of a handler.
+K'kree forces make extensive use of grav-powered weapon platforms, which operate semi-autonomously under the direction of a handler.
 Usually a handler operates a single platform but at need a skilled handler can control more than one.
-A number of additional platforms equal to the handler’s Electronics (remote ops) skill can be run without penalty.
+A number of additional platforms equal to the handler's Electronics (remote ops) skill can be run without penalty.
 Any more imposes DM-2 on all actions per additional platform due to the possibility of confused or sub-optimal directions.